 1. The Widespread Usage of Email

 Email has made its way from being simple messages between academics to widespread global usage.
-In 2022, the number of email users worldwide is forecast at 4.3 billion (Statista, 2021).
+In 2022, the number of email users worldwide was forecast at 4.3 billion (Statista, 2021).
 This figure is set to grow to 4.6 billion in 2025, making up more than half of the expected world population.

 This statistic clearly shows that email marketing is an opportunity that brands shouldn’t be missing out on.